 - One who lives in the stateless state and enjoys its experience all the time.
 One revels in this blissful state, unperturbed by the material world.

 - In this unique state, the Avadhoota is neither waking nor in deep sleep, there is neither any sign of life nor any death; it is a state defying all description.

 - It is the state of infinite bliss, which the finite language is incapable of describing.
 It can only be intuited purely by our intellect.

 - A state which is neither truth or non-truth, neither existence nor non-existence.

-- He who has realized his identity with the imperishable, who possesses incomparable excellence; who has shaken off the bonds of Samsara and never swerves from His goal.
+- One who has realized their identity with the imperishable, who possesses incomparable excellence; who has shaken off the bonds of Samsara and never swerves from the goal.
 That thou Art (TATVAMASI), and other Upanishadic declarations, are ever present in the mind of such an enlightened soul.